 - Does withholding tax apply to intercompany transfers?

-Aware of companies’ incentives to shift income to lower tax jurisdictions by inappropriate pricing of related party transactions, almost all countries have instituted transfer pricing laws and regulations.
-The term “transfer price” refers to the price at which one company sells goods or services to a related affiliate in its supply chain.
-Thus, “transfer pricing” is the system of laws and practices used by countries to ensure that goods and services transferred between related companies are appropriately priced, based on market conditions, such that profits are correctly reflected in each jurisdiction.
-The principal tax policy concern is that profits from a related-party transaction may be artificially shifted to low-tax jurisdictions through aggressive transfer pricing that does not reflect an arm’s-length result.
+As a result of the desire of companies to shift income to lower tax jurisdictions by inappropriate pricing of related party transactions, almost all countries have instituted cost-sharing laws and regulations.
+The principal tax policy concern is that profits from a related-party transaction may be artificially shifted to low-tax jurisdictions through aggressive transfer pricing that does not reflect an arms-length transaction.
 Most countries retain the right to adjust the intercompany payment amounts if the taxing authority disagrees with the transfer pricing analysis used by the taxpayer.